 Course Requirements Checklist

-There are 2 Discussion Board forums in this course that cover a variety of 7 topics.
-The student will respond to 2 questions for each forum (one single post, 400 words for your initial original post, 2 sources).
-Once again, each initial post should include 2 scholarly references appropriately cited in APA format.
-The student will then reply to 2 of his/her classmates’ threads for each Db (200 word minimum for each response, 1 scholarly reference).
-Discussion Board responses can include a student’s opinion as it is offered in a constructive and professional manner.
-The initial post will be due by 11:59 p.m.
-(ET) on Thursday of the assigned module/week, and 2 replies are due the following Monday by 11:59 p.m.
-(ET) on Monday of the same module/week.
+There are 2 Discussions in this course.
+The student will post their discussion thread (400 words, 2 scholarly sources) with all references appropriately cited in current APA format.
+The student will then reply to 2 classmates’ threads for each Discussion (200 word minimum for each response, 1 scholarly reference).
+Discussion responses can include a student’s opinion as it is offered in a constructive and professional manner.

-The student will complete 4 Photography Assignments in this course.
-Each Photography Assignment will require a series of photographs (i.e. depth of field, paint with light, indoor, and outdoor) with each photograph listing the ISO, SHUTTER, and APERTURE settings, demonstrate the student’s abilities to photograph forensic evidence.
-Each assignment will be due by 11:59 p.m.
-(ET) on Monday of the assigned module/week.
+The student will complete 4 Presentation Assignments in this course.
+Each Presentation Assignment will require a series of photographs (i.e. depth of field, paint with light, indoor, and outdoor) with each photograph listing the ISO, shutter, and aperture settings.
+Students must demonstrate comprehension of the concepts as well as photography skills when photographing forensic evidence.

 The student will collect all previous photography assignments, including any improvements and additional photographs to compile a final project.
-The presentation will be detailed and each slide will contain a photograph with the following information: ISO, SHUTTER, and APERTURE Settings.
+The presentation will be detailed and each slide will contain a photograph with the following information: ISO, shutter, and aperture Settings.
 Auto settings with flash are adequate for some photographs but manual settings will be necessary in some situations.
-This assignment will be due by 11:59 p.m.
-(ET) on Friday of Module/Week 8.

 There are 3 quizzes in the course.
-Quizzes will be open-book/open-notes and questions are taken from the reading assignments, Discussion Board topics, and presentations.
+Quizzes will be open-book/open-notes and questions are taken from the reading assignments, Discussion topics, and presentations.
 Quizzes consist of true/false and multiple-choice questions.
-Quizzes will be due by 11:59 p.m.
-(ET) on Monday of the assigned module/week.

-One test will be a comprehensive exam covering all the information contained in the three quizzes.
-The Exam is open-book/open-notes, has true/false and multiple-choice questions, and questions are taken from the reading assignments, presentations, Discussion Board topics, and prior quizzes.
-The Test will be due by 11:59 p.m.
-(ET) on Monday of Module/Week 7.
+One final exam will be a comprehensive quiz covering all the information contained in the three quizzes.
+The Exam is open-book/open-notes, has true/false and multiple-choice questions, and questions are taken from the reading assignments, presentations, Discussion topics, and prior quizzes.